 This Programme Statement states the focus of the funding provided by the Foundation for Baltic and East European Studies.
-The Forms of Support document (work in progress) describes the types of funding prioritised by the Foundation.
 The Statement, which relates to the period from 2020 to 2030, is continuously followed up by the Board and evaluated after three years.

 The aim of the Foundation for Baltic and East European Studies is defined in its Statutes.
 The overarching aim of the Foundation is: The Foundation for Baltic and East European Studies’ support for research, doctoral studies and scientific infrastructure should generate research of the highest possible quality, at Södertörn University, in areas related to the Baltic Sea Region and Eastern Europe.

 - The Foundation for Baltic and East European Studies is an independent organisation governed by the Swedish Foundation Act.
 The Foundation’s Board interprets and applies the Statutes.

 - As a research funder, the Foundation has a distinct profile defined in its Statutes: its geographical area is specified, and its purpose is defined as supporting development of Södertörn University.

 - The Foundation’s financial support must be related to the Baltic Sea Region and Eastern Europe.
 This region comprises, the Baltic Sea and the states surrounding it and post-Communist Central, Southern and Eastern Europe.
 The Foundation does not fund research that exclusively concerns Sweden or Swedish conditions.
 However, support may be available for research relating to Sweden, or to countries entirely outside the Baltic Sea Region and Eastern Europe, in comparative studies where this is scientifically justified.